Alternate Sorcerer

 Subtle Spell

-When you cast a spell, you can spend 1 Sorcery Point to cast it without providing any of the somatic or verbal components.
+When you cast a spell, you can spend 1 Sorcery Point to cast it without providing any of its somatic or verbal components.

 Twinned Spell